 Welcome to the Gwent District Association or DA, by comparison to other DA’s within the Cambrian and Wyvern Region of the Camping and Caravanning Club, Gwent DA is quite small.
 The DA, which was formed in 1978, nestles just inside the Welsh border and has some of the most beautiful countryside in the whole of Wales.
+To enable us to continue offering meets and temporary holiday sites we are always looking for members who would be willing to steward.
+For more information take a look at our stewarding page or contact Mike Doody direct.

 Focusing on the introduction of longer meets in 2015, we have again produced a sites list for 2021 which includes new sites, four-night meets, several with EHU availability and five temporary holiday sites in places of natural beauty and close to places of interest.
 We would like to thank Club members for your continued support which enables us to offer longer meets.